`The peculiar risk lay in the possibility of

 the burning of a match.

 `Necessarily my memory is vague.
-Great shapes like big
+Great shapes

 machines rose out of the dimness, and cast grotesque black